Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 A clear way of understanding this is to use the logo of your glove towards the target as a reference.
 Because if you were to move your hands forward and the logo points out to the right then the clubface will be open at impact.

-2. Not finding centred strikes
+2. Off-centre strikes

-3. Body swaying/sliding in swing
+3. Swaying and sliding in the swing

 4. Not hitting down on your irons